discordjs/guide/guide/command-handling/adding-features.md

 If you weren't already aware, `.send()` takes 2 parameters: the content to send, and the message options to pass in.
 You can read about the MessageOptions type [here](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions).
 Using `split: true` here will automatically split our help message into 2 or more messages in the case that it reaches the 2,000 character limit.

-The only thing we use `.then()` here for is to let them know when we're done sending (but only if we're not already inside a DM, or else we'd be sending another unnecessary message).
+The only thing you use `.then()` here for is to let them know when you're done sending (but only if the message isn't already inside a DM, or else you'd be sending another unnecessary message).

 At the end of it all, you should be getting this as a result: